Josh9182/Excel-Tips-and-Tricks/README.md

 # Excel-Tips-and-Tricks
 This a compilation of the most commonly used functions and tricks used frequently to make data analysis just a little bit easier!
 ## Logical Operation Functions
 Functions that include the "IF()" function allow the user to check the conditions of a formula with more detail.
+In the example below it will be shown through "AVERAGEIF()", however every "IF()" function is the exact same format besides the function type.
 ### Check the Average value of (Money Spent) Column D by (France) Column:Row A8 using the "AVERAGEIF()" function.
 ```
 =AVERAGEIF(Range,Criteria, Average_range) -> =AVERAGEIF(A:A,A8,D:D)